 Nothing that is sent back to CDC will have your name or anything else that someone could look at and know was about you.
 We do not have any papers with your name on them.
 We will not ask about your immigration status.

 We will ask you to let us tape record our talk and take notes about what you say.
 This helps us to make sure we know exactly what you have said.
 We will listen to the recording and type notes about what was said.
 We will erase the recording after we check that the notes are correct.
 We will keep the tapes and notes locked in a file cabinet.
-We may use some of your thoughts in a report that we write but we will not use your name or anything else that know who you are.
+We may use some of your thoughts in a report that we write but we will not use your name or anything else that could let people know who you are.
 Any exact quotes will be anonymous.

 Do you have any questions about how we will keep your information private?